dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You can't connect the dots looking forward you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in your future.
-You have to trust in something - your gut, destiny, life, karma, whatever.
-This approach has never let me down, and it has made all the difference in my life.
+  No matter how hard the past, you can always begin again.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1230 days)
+## 🌟 Experiences (1231 days)

 ### 🧮 Programming languages